 I live in Wheatland, Wyoming and maintain a herd of efficient, moderate-framed Angus and Composite cows.
 I have been breeding my cows to Angus, Tarentaise, and Composite bulls from Pharo Cattle Company from many years.
 My goal is to produce efficient, easy-fleshing, good-natured cattle that optimize hybrid vigor and increase my profits.
 Calving in May and June has greatly reduced my input costs while shortening my calving season.

 USA — USA Angus

 Our family has been in the livestock business since 1846.
 Cattle are our heritage and embedded in our DNA.
 My maternal grandfather, Charles Datisman, joined the American Aberdeen-Angus Breeders' Association in 1917 and we are proud to follow in his footsteps.
 Raising cattle and calving in sync with nature while also creating vibrant healthy rangeland is our passion.
 We feel truly blessed to be caretakers of God's creation.

-Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Family Farm.
+Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Cattle Company.
 The Walker program focuses on producing well-adapted cattle that fit their environment, including temperature extremes, high humidity and endophyte-infected fescue.
 Rigorous selection and adherence to low inputs produces cattle that can excel anywhere in the country and be efficient and profitable.
 The WCC program produces Red Angus & Heat-Adapted Composites.
-Tours and phone calls are welcome.
+Tours and phone calls welcome.